 I am a Masters student at RWTH Aachen, with a particular interest in physically-based rendering.

-Currently, I am at EPFL for an Erasmus semester, working with Prof. Wenzel Jakob in the Realistic Graphics Lab.
+Currently, I am at Dartmouth College writing my master's thesis, working with Prof. Wojciech Jarosz in the Visual Computing Lab.
 During my Bachelors Degree at RWTH Aachen, I also worked on topics in geometry processing with my advisor, Prof. Leif Kobbelt.

 Course Project at EPFL, Spring Semester 2018

 I extended the Nori Educational Raytracer to include various features, such as (an)isotropic smooth, rough, and brushed conductors; bitmap-driven scratch maps; and a realistic camera.

 Final submission received 1st prize in the course rendering competition, among ~40 entries.

 Bachelor Thesis advised by Prof. Leif Kobbelt at RWTH Aachen, 2016